-Inspiring organisations gain the attention because they make people look differently at the market, service or solution.
-These are always visiondriven organisations, who democratise 'something': they make a product or service available for everyone, like slave free chocolate, comfortable and affordable living, electrical transport and the creativity to construct.
+1 Inspiring organisations Inspiring organisations gain the attention because they make people look differently at the market, service, or solution.
+These are always vision-driven organisations that democratise 'something': they make a product or service available for everyone, for example slavery-free chocolate, comfortable and affordable living, electrical transport and creativity in the construction business.
 These are impact organisations: founded to make the difference.
-Their business case is social, not economical.
-Success is not only measured by the financial P&L, but mostly by the difference they make on the issue for which they were founded.
+Their business case is social; not economical.
+Success is not only measured by the financial P&L but mostly by the difference they make for the issue on which they were founded.
 And by the power to continue doing this in a sustainable way.
-Examples: Too Good To Go, Tony's Chocolonely, IKEA, Tesla
+Examples: Too Good To Go, Tony's Chocolonely, IKEA, Tesla Purpose driven startups

-Many new startups are founded as social enterprise and work from the start from a win-win-win philosophy: using a good product or service to solve a social issue and make money by doing so.
+Many new start-ups have been founded as a social enterprise and work from the start from a win-win-win philosophy: using a good product or service to solve a social issue and making money by doing so.
 They balance business and for good, are driven by ideals and have fans among their customers.
-An important theme for these organisations is to increase their reach in order to increase their impact.
+What these organisations have in common is that they increase their reach in order to increase their impact.

 Examples: Seepje, Fairphone, Farm Brothers

-3 Traditional organisations
+Traditional organisations

-These are organisations that once started from a traditional business model or slowly grew into this.
-Often, these are the big and well-known players with a large reach.
-But you also see medium large and SME organisations.
-New ideas start to rise about their reason for being, and the desire grows to combine both ideas.
+These are organisations that once started from a traditional business model or slowly grew into this model.
+These are often the big and well-known players with a large reach.
+However, medium large and SME organisations are also involved.
+It is there that new ideas start to emerge regarding their common purpose and where the desire grows to be able to combine both ideas.

 Examples: DSM, Unilever, Danone